 Aoun and Macron also agreed to "maintain regular contact in order to monitor developments and ongoing efforts to consolidate the cease-fire in Lebanon and strengthen the authority of the state across its entire territory."

-French Ambassador to Lebanon Hervé Magro met Tuesday with Army Commander Rodolph Haykal to reiterate France's continued support for the Lebanese Army.
+French Ambassador to Lebanon Hervé Magro met Tuesday with Lebanese Army Commander Rodolph Haykal to reiterate France's continued support for the Lebanese Army.